 Less than 7 hours sleep a night possible link to obesity: Study

-A recent US study has found that short sleep, defined as less than seven hours a night, increases the consumption of sugary drinks, and could increase the risk of obesity.
+A recent US study has found that 7 hours sleep, defined as short sleep, increases the consumption of sugary drinks, and could increase the risk of obesity.

 Researchers at the University of Alabama looked at data from 28,150 American adults between the age of 21 to 65 who took part in the American Time Use Survey between 2006 and 2008.